-Top scientific skills sets and certifications
+Top scientific skills & certifications

 According to experts in labor market trends, the career outlook for scientific professionals for 2019 is promising.
 The average unemployment rate for scientific professionals is 2.4 percent — that’s 0.5 percent lower than last year and 1.3 percent lower than the national average for all occupations.
 Moreover, there’s almost three times more demand for scientific professionals than for all other occupations, and for every scientific candidate, there are 2.5 open jobs.